kartikg18/profile_builder/README.md

 Description:

-Welcome to our project!
-This is a my personal profile made in HTML, Tailwind CSS and JS.
-It shows about me, my work experiences, my contact info. along with my Latest REsume.
+Welcome EyeryOne!
+This is a my personal profile Developed in HTML, Tailwind CSS and JS.
+It shows about me, my work experiences, my contact info. along with my Latest Resume.

 Contributing:

-We welcome any and all contributions!
+It's a pleasure to welcome you all!
 Here are some ways you can get started:

-Report bugs: If you encounter any bugs, please let us know.
-Open up an issue and let us know the problem.
+Report bugs: If you encounter any bugs, please let me know.
+Open up an issue and let me know the problem.
-Contribute code: If you are a developer and want to contribute, follow the instructions below to get started!
 Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
 Documentation: If you see the need for some additional documentation, feel free to add some!